aws/aws-cli/awscli/topics/config-vars.rst

 The ``off`` value suppresses all stdout output while preserving stderr for errors and warnings.

-``cli_error_format`` controls how AWS service errors are displayed.
+``cli_error_format`` controls how CLI errors are displayed.
 The valid values of the ``cli_error_format`` configuration variable are:

-* enhanced - AWS service errors display additional modeled fields in a human-readable format with inline display for simple values and small collections.
+* enhanced - Errors display additional fields in a human-readable format with inline display for simple values and small collections.
 This is the default behavior.
-* json - AWS service errors are formatted as JSON, showing all modeled fields in the error response.
+* json - Errors are formatted as JSON, showing all available fields.
-* yaml - AWS service errors are formatted as YAML, showing all modeled fields in the error response.
+* yaml - Errors are formatted as YAML, showing all available fields.
-* text - AWS service errors are formatted as text with key-value pairs, showing all modeled fields in the error response.
+* text - Errors are formatted as text with key-value pairs, showing all available fields.
-* table - AWS service errors are formatted as a table, showing all modeled fields in the error response.
+* table - Errors are formatted as a table, showing all available fields.
-* legacy - AWS service errors are written to stderr as unstructured text, displaying only the error code and message without additional modeled fields.
+* legacy - Errors are written to stderr as unstructured text, displaying only the error code and message without additional fields.

 ``cli_timestamp_format`` controls the format of timestamps displayed by the AWS CLI.
 The valid values of the ``cli_timestamp_format`` configuration variable are: